How many students are currently in the program?

 Do my chances of getting admitted increase if I submit my application early?

 No, all applications are reviewed as a group once the application deadline has passed.
 Submitting early does not increase your chances of admittance.
+Submitting early does ensure that your application is complete and on time for review.

 I have been out of school for some time.
 May I submit reference letters from my employers instead of from instructors?